XYZ-FiveM/xyz_translations/README.md

 ## Contributing
 If you would like to contribute by adding a new language or improving existing translations, please open a Pull Request.

+# **Disclaimer ⚠️**
+**Please do not use Google Translate or any translations from AI** as they cannot be 100% correct.

+If your PRs are identified as using AI or Google Translate, they will be rejected from merging!